Burnage

-Burnage is an area of Manchester, in Greater Manchester, England, 4 mi south of the city centre and bisected by Kingsway.
+Burnage is an area of Manchester, England, 4 mi south of the city centre, east of Kingsway.
 The population at the 2011 census was 15,227.
-It lies within the Greater Manchester Metropolitan area, in the historic county of Lancashire, between Withington to the west, Levenshulme to the north, Heaton Chapel to the east and Didsbury and Heaton Mersey to the south.
+It lies between Withington to the west, Levenshulme to the north, Heaton Chapel to the east and Didsbury and Heaton Mersey to the south.

 History

 Toponymy

 The name Burnage is thought to have stemmed from "Brown Hedge", from the old brown stone walls or "hedges" which were common there in medieval times.
 In a survey of 1320, the district is referred to as "Bronadge".

 Middle Ages

 During the Middle Ages, Burnage was an area of common pasture and marsh land.
 Burnage did not have its own manor but the land was shared between the farmers from the Manors of Withington and Heaton Norris as it was a border district between two neighbouring lordships.
 A survey of 1320 records 356 acres of common pasture land under the Manor of Heaton.

 As the population began to expand, the land was reclaimed for arable land.
 In a survey of 1322, the Lord of Manchester was permitted to appropriate more land for arable use, provided he left enough common pasture land for the commoners to graze their animals.
 Named arable farmers of this time included Thomas Grelley, Sir John de Byron, Sir John de Longford and Dame Joan de Longford, who farmed 136 acres of land subject to the Lord of Manchester.
 There are records of a sale of land, which refer to "that moiety of the place called Burnage lying next to Heaton", when John La Warre and his wife Joan granted 100 acres of moor and pasture in Heaton and Withington to a Thomas de Trafford.

 The Withington land belonging to the de Longford family later passed to the Mosley family and subsequently to the Egerton family.
 Because the Mosleys were former Lords of the Manor of Withington, the Mosley family's heraldic crest was used as the crest of Withington.
 A carved Mosley crest can still be seen above the door of the old Withington Town Hall (1881) on Lapwing Lane in West Didsbury.
 In recognition of the connection with the Withington Manor, the Mosley crest was also adopted in the 20th century as the badge of Burnage High School.